 I always had the entrepreneurial spirit running through my veins and always had the intention of returning to New Zealand.
 Eventually we did so in 1996, when the business only had about 12 staff but bold ambitions of going international.

-It’s been an exciting but at times challenging journey since then with a staff now well over 100 and revenues have many times multiplied.
+It’s been an exciting but at times challenging journey since then with a staff now well over 100 and revenues have many many times multiplied.
 Having evolved into a group of companies, I’d say my passion is to be the best we can be in quality, design and service.
-We are excellence and urgency focused and now with a strong mind towards Execution and simplification much of it driven through a tight IT infrastructure.
+We are excellence and urgency focused and now with a strong mind towards ‘execution’ and ‘simplification’ much of it driven through a advanced IT infrastructure.

-A few years ago I went back to University to do my MBA, having passed the Graduate Diploma section, I reviewed my need for the MBA and decided with a second child having arrived, combined with the need to do a section overseas and our business growing rapidly I should postpone the final year.
+Ten years ago I went back to University to do my MBA, having passed the Graduate Diploma section, I reviewed my need for the MBA and decided with a second child having arrived, and our business growing rapidly I should postpone the final year.
 I’ll get back soon for that.

 Over the years we have won many awards and have been recognized, through these awards and regular media coverage for our excellence in: